 Brighton and Sussex University Hospitals NHS Trust

-The Chief Executive will ask one of our case managers to investigate your complaint on his behalf.
+The Chief Executive will ask one of our case managers to investigate your complaint.
 The case manager will usually try to contact you to discuss your complaint so please provide a telephone number.

 Access help to make a complaint

 Advocacy services are available to support patients and carers who wish to pursue a complaint about NHS treatment or care.
 Support can include helping to draft a complaint and attending meetings.
 Services are free, confidential and independent.

 Please contact the service that covers the area in which you live (not the area where you receive treatment).